Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Experiments

 \paragraph{RQ3:} How does Bi-CoG compare to other methods that jointly leverage pre-trained models and unlabeled data?

-To further validate the effectiveness of Bi-CoG, we conducted comparative experiments against the current SOTA methods GRIP \cite{GRIP} and CPL \cite{CPL} on the Flowers102 dataset \cite{oxfordflowers}.
-Following GRIP, we adopt the same base-to-novel class ratio of 62:38, and use CoOp as the underlying prompt tuning method for Bi-CoG and other approaches to ensure faireness.
-As shown in Table~\ref{tab:GRIP-compare}, our Bi-CoG achieves the best performance under both settings, outperforming CPL by up to 5.9 percentage points in SSL setting.
-More importantly, Bi-CoG eliminates the need for manually setting hyperparameters such as the number of pseudo-labels \(k\), effectively decreasing the reliance on manual tuning and susceptibility to internal model bias.

-In summary, Bi-CoG represents one of the most effective integrations of pretrain-finetuning and SSL methods to date.
+To further validate the effectiveness of Bi-CoG, we conducted comparative experiments against two SOTA methods: GRIP \cite{menghini2023grip} and CPL \cite{zhang2024cpl}.
+Specifically, GRIP defines a fixed epoch-dependent expression for selecting the number of pseudo-labels, while CPL relies on manually set confidence thresholds to filter pseudo-labels iteratively.
+Following the experimental protocol of GRIP, we adopted the same base-to-novel class ratio (62:38) and used CoOp as the underlying prompt tuning framework for Bi-CoG and all compared methods.
+This ensures a fair comparison by eliminating discrepancies from different base models or tuning strategies.
+As shown in Table~\ref{tab:GRIP-compare}, Bi-CoG achieves the best performance under both SSL and open-world settings, outperforming CPL by up to 5.9 percentage points.
+Notably, this superiority stems from Bi-CoG’s adaptive pseudo-label selection strategy during iterations: unlike GRIP’s epoch-dependent rule or CPL’s manual threshold tuning, Bi-CoG adjusts pseudo-label selection based on model consistency and estimated error rate, ensuring high-quality supervision signals.
+More importantly, Bi-CoG dispenses with the requirement for manually tuning hyperparameters, effectively reducing dependence on human expertise.
+In summary, Bi-CoG represents one of the most effective integrations of pretrain-finetuning and semi-supervised learning methods to date.